 If you’re new to hand lettering, you might not know one of the basic techniques which will improve your lettering immediately.
 Always be sure to hold your pen at a 45(ish) degree angle when lettering.

-It doesn’t matter if you’re working with large pens (like these) or small pens (like these).
-When you find yourself slipping up a bit, check the angle.
+I am asked a lot, so here is my favorite small pen and a trusted pen for large pen for hand lettering.
+And a tip: if you find yourself slipping up a bit, check the angle.
 It’s usually my biggest culprit to shaky lines and inconsistent pressure.

 How to Download the October Lettering Practice